-The District Superintendent of Capital Region BOCES has a dual set of responsibilities, serving as the Chief Executive Officer of BOCES and as the regional representative of the Commissioner of Education.
+The District Superintendent of Capital Region BOCES traditionally has had a dual set of responsibilities, serving as the Chief Executive Officer of BOCES and as the regional representative of the Commissioner of Education.
 As CEO, the District Superintendent oversees all efforts of the BOCES, including 1,200 staff and more than 300 educational services provided at the request of component school districts.

 As a representative of the State Education Department, the District Superintendent is responsible for providing leadership to school districts, often helping to interpret and implement New York State Education laws, as well as the rules, regulations and initiatives of the Board of Regents and the Commissioner of Education.

-With education changing so rapidly in New York State, the District Superintendent's roles are more important than ever before.
+With education changing so rapidly in New York State, the District Superintendents roles are more important than ever before.
 Academic standards are being raised and it is now the responsibility of BOCES District Superintendents to make sure that students in their component districts are meeting the new challenges.